PanelAlpha Documentation

 • Monitoring Your Import

-PanelAlpha allows you to easily import existing WordPress instances into the system.
-The import process can be initiated from the Client Area and offers two methods: a simple plugin-based approach (recommended) and an advanced FTP/SFTP method for more complex scenarios.
+PanelAlpha allows you to import existing WordPress instances into the system.
+Initiate the import from Client Area using one of two methods: a simple plugin-based approach (recommended) or an advanced FTP/SFTP method for complex scenarios.

 # Starting the Import Process